Arts Access Aotearoa

 NZ On Air connects and reflects the nation.
 They ensure New Zealanders can experience public media that is authentically New Zealand.

 Ngā Taonga Sound & Vision is a charitable trust.
-We care for an ever-growing collection of films, radio, television, sound recordings, props and documents spanning 120 years of Aotearoa’s sound and moving image history.
+They care for an ever-growing collection of films, radio, television, sound recordings, props and documents spanning 120 years of Aotearoa’s sound and moving image history.
+Find out more.

 NZ ON SCREEN